cjdev2/interview-preparation/README.md

 - What skills will be tested, to help ensure you are ready for our coding exercise.

 ## To succeed in our interview process
+- Read this whole document.
+It was written by people who have been on both sides of this interview process, so we know what we are talking about when we recommend what you focus on.
 - Balance initiative and attentiveness.
   It should not be effort on our part to get you to showcase your skill set, but don't be so eager that it becomes clear you did not pay attention to what we were asking for.